 Circumferential cracking is very difficult to detect and characterize with standard eddy current bobbin probes, currently the norm in the industry to inspect tubes, because:

-- bobbin probes are very sensitive to tube expansion and ferromagnetic materials, out of which tubesheets are usually made.
+- bobbin probes are very sensitive to tube expansion and ferromagnetic materials.
+Tubesheets are usually made of such materials.
 When analyzing bobbin coil data, it is very difficult to isolate a small-volume crack from a complex signal comprised of a crack, a geometry change, and added material;

 - the orientation of standard bobbin coils is not well suited to circumferential cracks because eddy currents flow parallel to the indications.

-The second part of the solution is Magnifi®, Eddyfi’s acquisition and analysis software for graphical display (C-scan), record keeping, and reporting.
+The second part of the solution is the Eddyfi Magnifi acquisition and analysis software for graphical display (C-scan), record keeping, and reporting.

 ECA technology uses several individual coils, grouped together into one probe.
 The coils are excited in sequence to eliminate interference from mutual inductance (something referred to as multiplexing).
 So doing, coils work together to completely sweep the interior surface of each tube.